jomifred/AI/pddl/README.md

 * folder `block-world-3stacks`: in this version the table has only 3 stacks and the goal defines the stacks and their place.

 * folder `block-world-3stacks-typed`: types were added for the objects.

+## Jugs

+### Problem description

+You are given a 4 liter jug and a 3 liter jug.
+Both the jugs are initially empty.
+The jugs don’t have markings to allow measuring smaller quantities.

+Considering that (X, Y) corresponds to a state where X refers to the amount of water in Jug1 and Y refers to the amount of water in Jug2, determine the path from the initial state (0, 0) to the final state (2,0).

+The operations you can perform are:

+* Empty a Jug, (X, Y)->(0, Y) Empty Jug 1
+* Fill a Jug, (0, 0)->(4, 0) Fill Jug 1
+* Pour water from one jug to the other until one of the jugs is either empty or full, (X, Y) -> (X-d, Y+d)

+### Solution

+The PDDL specification for this problem is in folder `jars`.
+It considers

+* cost of actions
+* functions

+(the `solve.sh` script uses docker to run a solver)